-Before you start any treatment, it’s vital that your doctor has a clear and complete understanding of what’s causing your symptoms.
-When making a diagnosis, our experts take the time to learn about your medical history and understand your overall health.
-We conduct a thorough diagnostic examination and tests that may include:
+Before you start treatment, your doctor first will get a clear understanding of the cause of your symptoms.
+To make their diagnosis, MSK experts learn about your medical history and overall health.
+They will give you a thorough exam and diagnostic tests, such as:

 A cystoscopy (sis-TOS-koh-pee) is a procedure that lets your doctor look at your urinary system.
 People who have a cystoscopy usually go home the same day.

 Many times, we do a quick office procedure using the cystoscope that takes less than 5 minutes.
 It gives us a complete view of the inside of your bladder and urethra.

 Sometimes we do the cystoscopy as an outpatient surgery.
 This procedure takes a little longer, and you must have anesthesia (medicine to make you go to sleep).
 Your doctor will carefully examine your bladder’s lining.
 If necessary, they also will do a biopsy (take a sample of the tissue).